peterallanwalker/SWP08-Probel/README.md

 `message.encoded` is a byte string of the encoded message that can be sent to a mixer/router (Using the Connection class's `connection.send` method).

 ##### TODO
-- [] Test different char length labels.
+- [ ] Test different char length labels.
-- [] Provide support for non-zero matrix, level and mulitplier values.
+- [ ] Provide support for non-zero matrix, level and mulitplier values.
-- [] Test extended commands and mulitpliers for high numbers of sources/destinations.
+- [ ] Test extended commands and mulitpliers for high numbers of sources/destinations.
-- [] Support other messages types
+- [ ] Support more messages types

 ### connection.py
 Provides the Connection class `Connection(IP_address, port, protocol=protocol)` to handle an IP socket connection between the application and the mixer/router.
 IP_address is a string, port is an int, protocol is an optional string - "CSCP" or "SWP08" currently supported, default is CSCP (so pass "SWP08" when instantiating for router control).
 The instantiated connection object runs a separate thread for receiving and buffering incoming messages without blocking the main application.
 Provides `Connection.send_message()` & `Connection.get_message()` methods to send (`connection.send(message.encoded)`) and receive messages (`message = connection.receive() 'pops' off the oldest received message in the buffer - connection.\_messages[0], so the next call to `receive()` returns the next message).